 Criminal record check procedures are in place for individuals who are called upon to take on a trusted role within the MediaCert TSP.
 In particular, these persons must not have been convicted by a court of any offence likely to compromise their participation in the activities of the MediaCert TSP, nor be in a conflict of interest with their duties.
-To do this, the persons concerned must provide a copy of their criminal record bulletin No. 3 to Worldline Human Resources when signing the document (see chapter 6.1) in which they accept their role, obligations and responsibilities in connection with their participation in these activities.
-In particular, they are responsible for communicating any changes in this area.
+In France, for example, the persons concerned must provide a copy of their criminal record bulletin No. 3 to Worldline Human Resources when signing the document (see chapter 6.1) in which they accept their role, obligations and responsibilities in connection with their participation in these activities.
+In particular, persons acting in a trusted role on behalf of TSP MediaCert are responsible for communicating any changes in this area.
 However, the MediaCert TSP sets up a regular verification of the adequacy of its members' criminal records with the role they operate on its behalf.